Symptoms & Risk Factors

 Medical Disclaimer

-This tool is for informational and self-awareness purposes only and is not a diagnostic instrument.
-PCOS can only be formally diagnosed by a qualified healthcare professional through clinical examination, hormone blood panels, and pelvic ultrasound.
-A high risk score does not confirm PCOS, and a low score does not rule it out.
-Please consult a gynaecologist or endocrinologist for an accurate diagnosis and management plan.
+This tool is for informational purposes only and is not a diagnostic instrument.
+PCOS can only be formally diagnosed by a qualified healthcare professional through clinical examination, hormone panels, and ultrasound.
+Consult a gynaecologist or endocrinologist for accurate diagnosis and management.